mjlab-Columbia/ginsburg/docs/faq.md

 find /burg/mjlab -type d -exec du -h -t 1G {} \;
 ```

-Again, you can direct this into a file with the `>` operator (also called the redirect operator).
+Again, you can direct this into a file with the `>` operator, also called the redirect operator.
+You can learn more about redirection [here](https://www.gnu.org/software/bash/manual/html_node/Redirections.html).

 ```bash
 find /burg/mjlab -type d -exec du -h -t 1G {} \; > /burg/mjlab/projects/utils/large_directories.txt
 ```

+Once you find the largest files you can either move them or delete them using `rm` or move them using `scp` or `rsync`.
+See `files.md` for more information on how to move files in and out of Ginsburg.

 # How fast can files be transferred in and out of Ginsburg?